GoogleContainerTools/skaffold/docs/design_proposals/design-proposal-template.md

 1. Why is this required?
 2. If its re-design, What are cons with current implementation?
-3. Are there any another work-around and if yes, why not keep using it.
+3. Is there any another work-around and if yes, why not keep using it.
+4. Mention related issues, if there are any.****

 Here is an example snippet for a new feature: